Bangladesh war crimes trial: Key accused

 Motiur Rahman Nizami - executed in May 2016

-Motiur Rahman Nizami, 71, faced 16 charges including genocide, murder, torture and rape.
-Nizami was born in 1943 and has been an active supporter of the party since he was a student.
+Motiur Rahman Nizami, 73, faced 16 charges including genocide, murder, torture and rape.
+Nizami, born in 1943, had been an active supporter of the party since he was a student.

 At the time of the 1971 war, he was president of Islami Chhatra Sangha, then the party's student wing, and vociferously campaigned against the division of Pakistan.

-He is accused of setting up the al-Badr group, an auxiliary force that helped the Pakistani army identify and kill pro-independence Bengali activists.
+He was accused of setting up the al-Badr group, an auxiliary force that helped the Pakistani army identify and kill pro-independence Bengali activists.

-Nizami, a Dhaka University graduate, has twice been elected to the Bangladeshi parliament, serving as a minister in the Bangladesh Nationalist Party (BNP)-led government between 2001 and 2006.
+Nizami, a Dhaka University graduate, was twice elected to the Bangladeshi parliament, serving as a minister in the government led by the Bangladesh Nationalist Party (BNP) between 2001 and 2006.

-He has described the accusations against him as "the worst falsehood in history".
+He had described the accusations against him as "the worst falsehood in history".

 His supporters consider him to have been a competent and honest minister and an authority on Islamic teaching.
-They say he is widely respected in the Muslim world.
-Nizami has written about 20 books, mostly on Islam.
+They say he was widely respected in the Muslim world.
+Nizami wrote about 20 books, mostly on Islam.

 In 2009, he was judged to be among the top 50 most influential Muslims by an American Islamic think-tank.